EventStore/EventStore/docs/server/features/connectors/sinks/http.md

 ```
 :::

-Now, every time an event is appended to the `example-stream`, the HTTP sink connector will send the event data to the specified URL.
+Now, every time an event is appended to the `example-stream`, the HTTP sink connector will send the record to the specified URL.

 ## Settings